gunins/functional/readme.md

 ```

-Sometimes you need only transformations in asynchronous way.
+Sometimes you need transformations in asynchronous way.
 Like fetch remote data, or collect data from database etc.

-There is `Tasks`.
+Solution is `Tasks`.

 From example above you want to change string tu uppercase, but file is in memory.